AnyDSL/thorin/roadmap.md

 ## Axioms

 - [x] use axioms instead of C++ classes
+- [x] redesign standard operations to work similar to LLVM
 - [ ] remove `Lamm::Intrinsics` in favor of axioms (wip)
 - [ ] rewrite normalizations (wip)
 - [ ] add frontend types `sint m w`, `uint m w`, `float m w` that automatically convert to `int w`/`real w`; the mode `m` is glued to the op. (wip)